 You won’t be disappointed with this recipe for classic homemade bagels.
 These are very good bagels that are easy to make.
 Too many bagel recipes make what’s more like a round roll with a hole in the middle rather than a real bagel.

 I halved the recipe and got 18 bagels.
 Of course, the number of bagels you get from the recipe will depend on the size you make them.
 The recipe works very well and the outcome was a bagel with a crisp crust and nice, chewy center.

 Rye and Caraway Variation

-- Substitute 2 cups rye flour for the whole-wheat flour.
-Use 4 tablespoons caraway seeds instead of onion or other seeds.
+You can substitute 2 cups rye flour for the whole-wheat flour and use 4 tablespoons caraway seeds instead of onion or other seeds.